izdwuut/gog-picker/README.md

 * `subreddit` - a future-proof setting.
 It specifies a subreddit which the bot crawls.
 * `tag` - a tag that invokes the bot.
+* `required_keywords` - comma-separated keywords that every thread title has to contain.
+Whitespace characters are ignored, as well as capitalization.
+Ignored if empty.
 * `limit` - limits number of comments fetched at once.
 * `min_karma` - minimum Redditor comment [karma](https://www.reddit.com/wiki/faq#wiki_what_is_that_number_next_to_usernames.3F_and_what_is_karma.3F).